Uniform and equipment

 All students who attend Silverdale School in years 7 through to 11 are expected to wear Silverdale School uniform.

-- Black sweatshirt with school logo.
+- 2nd layer: Black sweatshirt or cardigan with school logo.

-- Black cardigan with school logo.
+- 3rd layer: Black hoodie with school logo

 - Black tailored trousers (loose fitting, plain style, not tight around the ankle, at least ankle length - no denim, jeggings, jeans or chino style).